Equivariant Contrastive Learning for Sequential Recommendation: Experiment

 For 5 invariant contrastive learning based SR methods, we notice that they may not consistently outperform the fully-tuned SASRec.
 This suggests that applying invasive augmentation directly to invariant contrastive learning may not always be beneficial and could potentially be detrimental in certain situations.
 Among these methods, ICLRec demonstrates superior performance in the majority of cases.
 This can be attributed to using learned intent prototypes as positive representation of a given sequence, which to some extent mitigates the semantic shift caused by invasive augmentation.
 These improvements also highlight the need for more effective utilization of invasive augmentation strategies.

-Finally, we can clearly see that ECL-SR consistently outperforms both state-of-the-art basic SR models and contrastive learning-based SR models on all datasets in all evaluation metrics.
+Finally, ECL-SR consistently beats both state-of-the-art basic SR models and contrastive learning-based SR models across all datasets and evaluation metrics.
 Specifically, on Yelp and ML-1m, ECL-SR has \textbf{10.8\%} and \textbf{19.5\%} respective \nobreak improvements over vanilla SASRec in terms of Recall@10.
 It also has \textbf{5.4\%} and \textbf{7.1\%} improvement in Recall@10 compared to the strongest invariant contrastive learning baseline.
 This consistent improvement demonstrates that our proposed solution effectively helps make next-item predictions on both sparse and dense datasets.
 ECL-SR can adaptively encourage the learned user behavior representation to be equivariant to invasive augmentation while keeping invariant to other mild augmentation via optimizing contrastive loss and replaced item detection loss at the same time.
-This careful design allows self-supervised signals to better guide the learning process of sequential patterns hidden in the interaction data.
+This sophisticated design can fully utilize self-supervision signals to guide the model in capturing behavior patterns hidden in user-item interaction data.
 Additionally, as shown in Tab.~\ref{tab:complexity}, our proposed ECL-SR model does not significantly increase the number of training parameters, training time, and inference time when compared to state-of-the-art contrastive learning based SR models.
 This can be attributed to the strategies discussed in Section~\ref{sec:complexity} for reducing computational complexity.